Shoushan Nature Park Rock Climbing

 One should keep in mind that a specific weather window is necessary for ideal climbing conditions.
 Since most of the areas are essentially collapsed cave features, the lower portions of the walls often retain moisture, making them slick to the touch in hotter weather.
 The winter typically brings weeks of sunshine and lower temperatures - this is the ideal time to make the journey up the mountain.

 From the trail entrance next to Long Quan temple, walk for about 10 minutes on the boardwalk to the first split at a pavilion.
 Stay right here and continue for another 4 minutes to another fork.
 Go left (uphill) and continue for another 12 minutes to another fork.
-Go right here (steep) and continue for 3 minutes until the boardwalk levels out and there are benches on your right.
-Take the first definite trail into the jungle near this GPS point: 22.654525, 120.261869.
+There will be a sign about snakes, a sign-post, a map, and an obvious bare trail going off to the right.
+Follow this, staying left on the most obvious trail, until you cut left along a narrow path that quickly arrives at the entrance of Skyline.
+Continue past this and turn left, following a faint path through the jungle to the Abyss, Hobo Wall, and White Wall.
+Turn right slightly further along to reach AC Wall and eventually Dirty Wall.

 Monkeys!
 These guys are cute, vicious, and unafraid.
 They know that anything in plastic has food in it.
 Put your water in something like a Nalgene, and bury your food in your bag.
 Otherwise, they will jump on you and try to take your stuff.
 If you leave your bag unattended in some areas, they will likely try to get into it, though they are less likely to do any damage.